-The Compliance Committee, a sub-committee of the GARCC, assists GARCC in carrying out its responsibilities, and further assists in monitoring and overseeing the management of compliance related matters.
-The Compliance Committee is responsible for establishing and maintaining compliance measures that ensure the Group complies with the provisions of financial services laws and relevant corporate policies.
-This includes monitoring Compliance measures having regard to Australian Financial Services Licence and Australian Credit Licence conditions, any Industry Association or Membership standards (as appropriate).
+The Compliance Committee assists the GARCC to monitor and oversee the management of compliance related matters.
+The Compliance Committee is responsible for monitoring Compliance measures having regard to Australian Financial Services and Australian Credit Licence conditions.

-Its key responsibilities are:
+The Compliance Committee's key responsibilities are: